Renaud Laplanche: Cleary Gottlieb Steen & Hamilton

-From 1995 to 1999, Laplanche worked as a securities lawyer and senior associate at the law offices of Cleary Gottlieb Steen & Hamilton, first in Paris and later in New York.
-The cases he worked on included mergers, acquisitions, joint ventures, and investment transactions involving technology companies.
+From 1995 to 1999, Laplanche worked as a securities lawyer and senior associate at the law offices of Cleary Gottlieb Steen & Hamilton.
+He initially worked in Parisand later moved to New York.
+During his tenure, Laplanche handled various cases involving mergers, acquisitions, joint ventures, and investment transactions involving technology companies.

 TripleHop Technologies

-In New York, Laplanche soon left the law offices and, in 1999, jointly with Franck Nazikian, founded a software company called TripleHop Technologies.
-The company had an office in the North Tower of the New York World Trade Center that was destroyed in the September 11 attacks.
+In New York, Laplanche soon left the law offices and, in 1999, co-founded a software company named TripleHop Technologies with Franck Nazikian.
+The company operated from an office located in the North Tower of the New York World Trade Center, which was destroyed in the September 11 attacks.
 TripleHop suffered major losses, including its computers and recently developed software code.

 In 2003 TripleHop launched its MatchPoint crawler and search engine for enterprise content.
 The engine provided a single search point for structured and unstructured data (databases, e-mail, file and document systems, the internet), used Support Vector Machine algorithms for indexing and concept-based retrieval, and collaborative filtering for correlating related topics, created a user profile for each user on the basis of user's search history to tailor query results to particular users, and permitted context-sensitive search where queries were expanded by synonyms from domain-specific thesaurus-type taxonomies.

-MatchPoint was adopted by many U.S. media companies (CNN, Turner Broadcasting, AOL, USA Today, ABC news, Dow Jones, New York Times and others) as their preferred search engine and attracted the attention of major software vendors.
+MatchPoint was adopted by many U.S. media companies (CNN, Turner Broadcasting, AOL, USA Today, ABC News, Dow Jones, The New York Times and others) as their preferred search engine and attracted the attention of major software vendors.
 In June 2005, TripleHop Technologies was acquired by Oracle Corporation and MatchPoint was integrated with Oracle's other products.
 Laplanche reportedly earned 10 million USD from the acquisition.
 He moved to California and from June 2005 to October 2006 worked at Oracle as the Head of Product Management, Search Technologies, managing integration and overseeing sales of search engine products.